 Nothing helps improve your writing better than practice.
-Check out frequently updated writing for business quizzes and see how you score.
-Free online tests and training materials is another great practical resource.
+Download these business writing quizzes (a pdf download) and see for yourself.
+Free business writing tests is another great practical resource.

 In Dixie's opinion, you do!
 Just think about it, having at your disposal a list of most common errors can do wonders in helping you to avoid them.
 Follow the link to this Common Errors in English site and see for yourself.

 It turns out that a lot of firms do.
 Read this short article with some samples of heinous assaults on the English language.
 It might help you realize if you do it and Dixie hopes, avoid it in the future.